Skip to content Skip to footer navigation

 Another cosy option for renters is to put an electric blanket on your bed.
 Turn it on before bed-time with enough time to warm up and then dive in and savour the snuggly warmth of a heated bed.

 But there are some safety issues to consider.
-There have been numerous electric blanket recalls over the years and a number of electric blanket fires have occurred.
+There have been numerous electric blanket recalls over the years and several electric blanket fires have occurred.

 All electric blankets must carry Australian Standard 3350.2.17:2000, so look for this when shopping.
 Read the instructions and follow the manufacturer's recommendations for use and care.